 Docker Networks

 Traefik as reverse proxy will solely communicate with the Authentik server service.
-Therefore, the Docker services are in different networks.
+Additionally, the worker service needs an external Docker network like

 # create revelant docker networks